lupyuen/pinephone-nuttx/README.md

 -   Driver for LCD Panel
 -   Driver for Display Engine

 Running an Integration Test across the C and Zig Drivers will be a little interesting.
-Here's how we do it...
+Here's how we run the Integration Test...

 TODO